SEALFAIL/Documentation/README.md

 ## Code of Conduct

-Contributors are to follow the code of conduct (COC) located at the root of this repository.
+Contributors are to follow the code of conduct (COC) located at the root of this repository, as well as read the [Post-Meritocracy Manifesto](https://postmeritocracy.org/), of which the SEALFAIL Foundation is a signatory.

 ## Contributions